DS-100/debugging-guide/sql/sql.md

 ---
 ## Common Misconceptions
 ### How to read SQL Errors
-Because Jupyter notebooks run Python natively, we need to import extra modules like `sql`, `sqlalchemy`, and `duckdb` in order to run SQL queries within Jupyter.
+Because Jupyter notebooks run Python natively, we need to import extra modules like `sql`, `sqlalchemy`, and `duckdb` in order to run SQL queries within our notebook.
 This results in slightly more complex error messages than normal Python.
 Refer to the image below if you need help identifying the most important parts (the red and blue text).

 <center><img src = "images/sql_error.png" width = "700"></img></a></center>